Overview of Montana Taxes

 Montana Property Taxes

 Buying a house in Billings?
 Missoula?
 Helena?
 If so, it’s a good idea to get familiar with the Montana property tax system.
 Montana has relatively low taxes on residential real estate.
-The state’s average effective property tax rate is 0.87%, lower than the national average of 1.19%.
+The state’s average effective property tax rate is 0.74%, well below the U.S. average, which currently stands at 0.99%.

 How Montana Property Taxes Are Calculated

-Property taxes in Montana are based on your total tax rate and the taxable value your home.
-Taxable value is based on your home’s market value but is calculated by the state of Montana using a somewhat complicated formula.
+Property taxes in Montana are based on your total tax rate and the taxable value of your home.
+Taxable value is based on your home’s market value, but the state of Montana calculates it using a somewhat complicated formula.

-First, property is reappraised by state assessors once every six years to match the current market value.
-If that reappraised value is greater than the previous value, the difference is phased in over the course of the following six years.
-That means there is a six year lag between your current market value and the value on which your taxes are based, which makes the impact of increases in taxes less jarring and more gradual.
+First, residential property is reappraised by state assessors once every two years.
+(Reappraisal occurred every six years prior to 2015).
+The goal of the reappraisal is to match the current market value for each property.
+If the reappraised value is greater than the previous value, the difference is phased in over the course of the two-year reappraisal cycle.
+That means there is a slight lag between your current market value and the value on which your taxes are based.

 Montana Property Tax Rates

-Tax rates in Montana are largely determined at the local level by cities, counties and school districts.
+Cities, counties and school districts largely determine tax rates in Montana.
 The state also collects statewide taxes to support education.
-Tax rates are expressed in mills, or as millage rates.
+Tax rates are expressed in mills or millage rates.
 A mill equals $1 for every $1,000 of taxable value, while a millage rate is a mill expressed as a decimal.
-1 mill is equivalent to a millage rate of 0.001.
+For example, 1 mill is equivalent to a millage rate of 0.001.

-While your tax bill will reflect a millage rate, a good way of comparing tax rates from one area to the next is an effective tax rate.
-This is equal to annual property taxes as a percentage of home value.
-The table below shows average effective property tax rates for every county in Montana.
+While your tax bill will reflect a millage rate, a good way of comparing tax rates from one area to the next is through effective tax rates.
+This is equal to annual property taxes paid as a percentage of home value.
+The table below shows average effective property tax rates for every county in Montana, along with their median home values and median annual property tax payments.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

 Yellowstone County is located in central Montana and contains the city of Billings.
-Tax rates in Yellowstone County are near the state average.
-The county’s average effective tax rate is 0.94%.
+Tax rates in Yellowstone County are near the state average, as its average effective tax rate is 1.04%.
+However, it has a moderately high $238,700 median home value, which causes its $2,492 median annual property tax payment to rank as fifth-highest in the state.

-The median annual property tax in Missoula County is $2,330, highest in the state.
-That is also about $200 higher than the national median.
-The city of Missoula has some of the highest taxes of Montana’s largest cities, with total mill levies of over 700 mills.
+The median annual property tax payment in Missoula County is $3,760, the highest in the state.
+The city of Missoula has some of the highest taxes of Montana’s largest cities, with total mill levies of about 283 mills.
+Missoula County's average effective tax rate is 1.24%.

-Located in northwest Montana along the western boundary of Glacier National Park, Flathead County has some truly beautiful real estate.
+Located in northwest Montana along the western boundary of Glacier National Park, Flathead County has some truly beautiful areas.
 It also has relatively modest property taxes.
-The average effective property tax rate in the county is 0.84%, slightly lower than the state average.
+The average effective property tax rate in the county is 0.91%, much higher than the state average (0.74%).

-While Gallatin County’s property tax rates are slightly lower than the state average, homeowners in the county still pay the second highest property taxes in Montana in dollar terms.
-Over half of all homeowners in Gallatin County pay at least $2,000 annually in property taxes.
+So while Gallatin County’s property tax rates are slightly lower than the state average, homeowners in the county still pay among the highest property taxes in Montana in dollar terms.
+The typical Gallatin County resident has a property tax bill of $3,465, placing the county as the second-most expensive behind only Missoula County.

-The average effective property tax rate in Cascade County is 0.94%, 24th highest in the state.
-At that rate the annual taxes on a home worth $160,000 would be $1,504.
+The average effective property tax rate in Cascade County is 1.16%, 5th-highest in the state.
+At that rate, the annual property taxes on a home worth $171,700 (the median home value in the county) would be $1,991.

 Lewis and Clark County

-The sixth most populous county in Montana, Lewis and Clark County has property tax rates slightly higher than the state average.
-The county’s average effective property tax rate of 0.96% ranks as the 23rd highest rate in the state.
+The sixth-most populous county in Montana, Lewis and Clark County has property tax rates higher than the state average.
+The county’s average effective property tax rate is 1.01%, compared to the 0.74% state average.

-If you’re buying a home in Montana but don’t like paying property taxes, Ravalli County may be the place for you.
-The county’s average effective property tax rate of 0.63% ranks as the fifth lowest in the state.
+If you’re buying a home in Montana, but don’t like paying property taxes, Ravalli County may be the place for you.
+The county’s 0.59% average effective property tax rate ranks as the 3rd-lowest in the state.

 Silver Bow County

-The average effective property tax rate in Silver Bow County is 1.14%, seventh highest in the state.
-A homeowner whose home is worth $120,000 would pay $1,368 annually at that rate.
+The average effective property tax rate in Silver Bow County is 1.16%, good for fifth-highest in Montana.
+A homeowner whose home is worth $120,000 would pay $1,392 annually at that rate.

-Situated at the southern end of Flathead Lake in northwest Montana, Lake County is the ninth most populous county in the state.
-The county’s average effective property tax rate of 0.78% is close to the state average.
-For tax year 2014 the average mill rate in the county was .6004, or 600.4 mills.
-Of that, about 190 mills were dedicated to schools.
+Situated at the southern end of Flathead Lake in northwest Montana, Lake County is the ninth-most populous county in Montana.
+The county’s average effective property tax rate of 0.71% is slightly lower than the 0.74% statewide average.